Leadership and Service Awards

 The annual Saint Louis University Leadership and Service Awards Ceremony recognizes students, staff and faculty who exemplify the qualities and excellence of service, leadership and the Jesuit philosophy of men and women for others.

 Established in the spring of 1992, the Leadership and Service Awards celebrate the significant achievements of students, student organizations, faculty and staff for their contributions of leadership and service to Saint Louis University and the surrounding community.
 Individuals are encouraged to nominate a person or organization they believe exemplifies the above qualities.
 There are more than 15 award categories to choose from.
 Nominations are reviewed by a committee of faculty and staff who select the award recipients.
-The awards winners will be notified on Friday, April 10th.

 Individual Awards: Graduating Students